Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Appendix

 \paragraph{RQ1 Resource Analysis:} The first research question investigates the impact of section-wise supervision.
 We train models under six distinct supervisions: A, P+A, CoT, CoT+A, P+CoT, and P+CoT+A. These configurations are tested across $3$ teacher-student pairs on $2$ datasets (OpenThoughts and Bespoke).
 The total number of runs ($R_{RQ1}$) is defined by:

 \paragraph{RQ2 Resource Analysis:} The second research question investigates compute-efficient training via sequence truncation and budget allocation.
 This involves two sets of experiments.
 First, we analyze the \emph{Sequence-Length Scaling Behavior} by varying the \emph{Lead-Span Proportion (LSP)} across $10$ levels: $p \in \{0.1, 0.2, \dots, 1.0\}$, representing the fraction of tokens retained from the start of the sequence.
 This is conducted on all $7$ teacher-student pairs for OpenThoughts and the $3$ largest pairs for Bespoke.
 Second, we perform a \emph{Budget Location Ablation} to compare the \emph{Left 50\%} versus \emph{Right 50\%} of tokens.
 Since the \emph{Left 50\%} configuration is identical to LSP 0.5 (trained and evaluated in the first set), we reuse those results and only perform additional training for the \emph{Right 50\%} configuration.
-The total runs ($R_{RQ2}$) are aggregated from the Sequence-Length Scaling ($R_{RQ2}^{\text{Scale}}$) and Budget Location Ablation ($R_{RQ2}^{\text{Loc}}$) components as follows:
+Third, to examine generalizability, we compare LSP 0.5 versus LSP 1.0 on three additional datasets (Synthetic-1, Nemotron, SkyT1) across 3 teacher-student pairs.
+The total runs ($R_{RQ2}$) are aggregated from the Sequence-Length Scaling ($R_{RQ2}^{\text{Scale}}$), Budget Location Ablation ($R_{RQ2}^{\text{Loc}}$), and Generalizability ($R_{RQ2}^{\text{Gen}}$) components as follows: